jpzomer/automation-TRR/README.md

-# automation-TRR
-Programas y documentación adicional del artículo "Automation of Temperature Measurement in Induction Motors of Hermetic Compressors Based on the Method of Temperature Rise by Resistance"
+Programs and additional documentation for article "Automation of Temperature Measurement in Induction Motors of Hermetic Compressors Based on the Method of Temperature Rise by Resistance"